-Welcome to the Postgraduate Studies Open Day.
+Welcome to the Postgraduate Studies Open Day!

-We hope that this brief guide will be of some help but if it you have further questions you are welcome to ask us, Lise Gough, Joy Rook and Marketa Green, the Course Administrators, by email cst-graduate-admissions@cst.cam.ac.uk.
+We hope that this brief guide will be of some help but if you have further questions you are welcome to ask us, Lise Gough, Joy Rook, Kateryna Rybalochka and Rosie Whitmell, the Course Administrators, by email cst-graduate-admissions@cst.cam.ac.uk.